Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ## 95-021 Testing Payment Request Message Listener for double payment

 ## 96-022 Refactoring Restaurant Service for Outbox pattern - Part 1
+We had 2 publisher interfaces before outbox.
+Those were: OrderApprovedMessagePublisher and OrderRejectedMessagePublisher, but now we only have RestaurantApprovalResponseMessagePublisher with the outbox pattern.

 ## 97-023 Refactoring Restaurant Service for Outbox pattern - Part 2

 ## 98-024 Testing the application end-to-end with Outbox pattern changes
 ## 99-025 Testing failure scenarios